-We recommend a combination of getting cash out of an ATM, using your debit card, and also bringing cash.
-Ecuador uses US dollars, however, keep in mind that you will be charged using ATMs.
+We recommend not taking cash and getting cash out of an ATM instead.
+Exchange rates for cash are higher than what you will be charged using ATMs.
 There are also additional fees and commission rates.
-You should choose to have some cash with you and note that most stores do not take large bills (\$50 or \$100 bills), so it is advised to use smaller bills.
-You should not plan on going on your program with nothing but cash.
+You may choose to have some cash with you just in case, but you should not plan on going on your program with nothing but cash.
 If you lose all your cash, there is nothing to be done.